sparktsang/wangfuk/EVIDENCE.md

 **🚨 Significance:**

-On December 4, 2025, MC Chairman Tsui Moon-kam admitted to the press he was "**unclear**" whether the critical fire safety repairs (approved Sep 29) had been completed before the fire.
+On December 4, 2025, MC Chairman Tsui Moon-kam (徐滿柑) admitted to the press he was "**unclear**" whether the critical fire safety repairs (approved Sep 29) had been completed before the fire.
 This admission reveals a fatal governance failure: the MC approved the $144,170 contract covering essential components like **inlet valves** and **fire bells**, but failed to monitor its execution.
 Consequently, when the disaster struck, the estate's top decision-maker did not know if the life-saving systems were operational or dismantled for maintenance.

 **📜 Original Record:**